 - Directed by Cast Member: Sarah Paulson directed the sixth episode, "Return to Murder House."

 - Enforced Method Acting: According to some who worked on "Boy Wonder", the actors' reactions to Stevie Nicks's singing are genuine.

 - The season itself has "Coven 2."

-- The woman that the Mead android is based off of is commonly referred to as "Devil Mama," as it's unclear if "Miriam Mead" is her name, too, or just the android's.
-(She is referred to as "Ms. Mead" by the butcher in "Traitor", so it seems that it is her real name.)
+- The woman that the Mead android is based off of is commonly referred to as "Devil Mama," as it was initially unclear if "Miriam Mead" was her name, too, or just the android's.

 - American Horror Story: Infinity War.
 Even Ryan Murphy himself is in on it.

 - The season now has the additional nickname of American Horror Story: Days of Future Past after the final episode.

 - Putting the Band Back Together: Taken to an extreme this season.